-- 1. The permittee shall employ or contract with one or more licensed wastewater treatment facility operators or wastewater system operations companies holding a valid license or registration according to the requirements of 30 TAC Chapter 30, Occupational Licenses and Registrations, and in particular 30 TAC Chapter 30, Subchapter J, Wastewater Operators and Operations Companies. - This Category B facility must be operated by a chief operator or an operator holding a Class B license or higher.
+- 1. The permittee shall employ or contract with one or more licensed wastewater treatment facility operators or wastewater system operations companies holding a valid license or registration according to the requirements of 30 TAC Chapter 30, Occupational Licenses and Registrations, and in particular 30 TAC Chapter 30, Subchapter J, Wastewater Operators and Operations Companies. - This Category B facility in the Interim I and II phases must be operated by a chief operator or an operator holding a Class B license or higher.
+This Category A facility in the Final phase must be operated by a chief operator or an operator holding a Class A license or higher.
 The facility must be operated a minimum of five days per week by the licensed chief operator or an operator holding the required level of license or higher.
 The licensed chief operator or operator holding the required level of license or higher must be available by telephone or pager seven days per week.
 Where shift operation of the wastewater treatment facility is necessary, each shift that does not have the on-site supervision of the licensed chief operator must be supervised by an operator in charge who is licensed not less than one level below the category for the facility. - 2.
 The facility is not located in the Coastal Management Program boundary. - 3.
-Chronic toxic criteria apply at the edge of the mixing zone.
-The mixing zone is defined as 300 feet downstream and 100 feet upstream from the point of discharge. - 4.
+Outfall 001 and 002 There is no mixing zone established for this discharge to an intermittent stream.
+Acute toxic criteria apply at the point of discharge. - 4.
+Interim I phase: The permittee shall comply with the requirements of 30 TAC § 309.13(a) through (d).
+In addition, by ownership of the required buffer zone area, the permittee shall comply with the requirements of 30 TAC § 309.13(e). - Interim II and Final Phases: The permittee has submitted the nuisance odor prevention on September 30, 2020 for the southern portion of the property boundary in accordance with 30 TAC § 309.13(e)(2).
 The permittee shall comply with the requirements of 30 TAC § 309.13(a) through (d).
-In addition, by ownership of the required buffer zone area and by legal restrictions for the TxDOT right-of-way on the south side of the facility site, the permittee shall comply with the requirements of 30 TAC § 309.13(e).
-(See Attachment B.) - 5.
+(See Attachment A and B.) - 5.
 The permittee shall provide facilities for the protection of its wastewater treatment facility from a 100-year flood. - 6.
 In accordance with 30 TAC § 319.9, a permittee that has at least twelve months of uninterrupted compliance with its bacteria limit may notify the commission in writing of its compliance and request a less frequent measurement schedule.
-To request a less frequent schedule, the permittee shall submit a written request to the TCEO Wastewater Permitting Section (MC 148) for each phase that includes a different monitoring frequency.
+To request a less frequent schedule, the permittee shall submit a written request to the TCEQ Wastewater Permitting Section (MC 148) for each phase that includes a different monitoring frequency.
 The request must contain all of the reported bacteria values (Daily Avg. and Daily Max/Single Grab) for the twelve consecutive months immediately prior to the request.
 If the Executive Director finds that a less frequent measurement schedule is protective of human health and the environment, the permittee may be given a less frequent measurement schedule.
-For this permit, 1/week may be reduced to 2/month in the Interim I phase and Daily may be reduced to 5/week in the Interim II and Final phases.
+For this permit, 1/week may be reduced to 2/month in the Interim I phase and daily may be reduced to 5/week in the Interim II and Final phases.
 A violation of any bacteria limit by a facility that has been granted a less frequent measurement schedule will require the permittee to return to the standard frequency schedule and submit written notice to the TCEQ Wastewater Permitting Section (MC 148).
-The permittee may not apply for another reduction in measurement frequency for at least 24 months from the date of the last violation.
-The Executive Director may establish a more frequent measurement schedule if necessary to protect human health or the environment. - 7.
-Prior to construction of the Final phase of the treatment facilities, the permittee shall submit to the TCEQ Wastewater Permitting Section (MC 148) a summary submittal letter in accordance with the requirements in 30 TAC Section 217.6(c).
-If requested by the Domestic
+The permittee may not apply for another reduction in measurement frequency for at least 24